akkartik/mu/Readme.md

 Routines are expected to communicate purely by message passing, though nothing stops them from sharing memory since all routines share a common address space.
 However, idiomatic Mu will make it hard to accidentally read or clobber random memory locations.
-Bounds checking is baked deeply into the semantics, and pointers can never be invalidated.
+Bounds checking is baked deeply into the semantics, and using pointers after freeing them immediately fails.

 ---